Captum

 plot_fi(all_features, 'Feature Importances cross {} Examples that were predicted as Ads'.format(len(probs)))

 Now let’s look deeper into the interaction layer.
-More specifically, let’s examine how important, pairwise feature interactions in the output of the interaction layer, are.
+More specifically, let’s examine the importance of pairwise feature interactions in the output of the interaction layer.
 In the interaction layer we consider interactions between 27 16-dimensional feature representations, 26 corresponding to sparse and 1 to dense features.
 The last 16-dimensional dense representation is emerged after transforming 13 dense features into one 16-dimensional embedding vector.
 In the interaction layer we consider pairwise interactions of 27 features using dot products.
 This results to 27 x 26 x 0.5 = 351 pairwise interactions excluding self interactions.
 In the very end, 16-dimensional dense feature representation is being prepended to resulting interactions leading to 16 + 351 = 367 neurons in the output of second concatenation layer.

-We use Layer Conductance algorithm to estimate the importance of all 367 neurons.
+We use the Layer Conductance algorithm to estimate the importance of all 367 neurons.

 lc = LayerConductance(sequential_forward, dlrm.top_l)